 Cilicia as a whole consists of two parts: the inaccessible western area of the Taurus mountains, also known as "rough Cilicia", and the eastern plains, which are dominated by the rivers Cydnus, Sarus and Pyramis and are rich in cereals.
 The Taurus is the region's northern border.
 Here, we find the Cilician Gate, a pass that connects the plain with Cappadocia in the north.
-To the south, the Mediterranean sea is Cilicia's neighbor, and the region knew (and knows) close contacts with Cyprus.
+To the south, the Mediterranean sea is Cilicia's neighbor, and the region had (and has) close contacts with Cyprus.
 In the east the Syrian gates are the connection with Syria and Mesopotamia.

 From times immemorial, the two areas belong together.
-In the second half of the the second millennium BCE, the entire region, known as Kizzuwatna, was part of the Hittite empire.
+In the second half of the the second millennium BCE, the entire region, known as Kizzuwatna, was part of the Hittite Empire.
 Contemporary sources mention the two main cities on the plains: the residence known as Tarša (Tarsus) and Adanija (Adana).
 The most important language was Luwian.
 In those days, the region was ruled by a prince from the Hittite royal family, who was called "priest".

 The plains of Qu'e (also known as Awariku) were first conquered by the Assyrians.
 King Tiglath-pileser III (744-727) appointed a governor, whose residence was Adana.
 However, it was not a secure possession of the Assyrian empire: after the death of Sargon II in 705, it became independent again under the old dynasty, the house of Muksa.
-The ancestor of the Qu'ean royal family is known from Phoenician sources as Mpš, and can be identified with the Mopsus from Greek legend, who is said to have founded a town and an oracle in Cilicia.
+The ancestor of the Qu'ean royal family is known from Phoenician sources as Mpš, and can (according to an inscription from Karatepe) be identified with the Mopsus from Greek legend, who is said to have founded a town and an oracle in Cilicia.
 The Assyrian king Esarhaddon (680-669) reconquered the area.